Omni Calculator logo

 Federal student loans vs. private student loans

 The essential difference between federal and private student loans is that federal student loans are funded by the government, while private student loans are provided by the private sector.
-For this reason, the two types of loans have very different financial structure with respect to the offered benefits, interest rates, and repayment options.
+For this reason, the two types of loans have very different financial structures with respect to the offered benefits, interest rates, and repayment options.

 In general, federal student loans are more beneficial, since governments often support students by various policies and benefits to ease the burden of those youths in higher education.
 Still, some advantages may make private student loans more attractive, for example, their higher flexibility.

-The below table summarizes the main differences between the two loan types.
+The table below summarizes the main differences between the two loan types.

 Loan type